 Quick Tip: Use Google’s PageSpeed Insights tool to check your Core Web Vitals scores.
 It provides specific recommendations for improvement and shows how your site performs compared to other pages.

 Authoritativeness is about recognition within your field.
 This goes beyond just having credentials listed on your about page.
-Google evaluates mentions of your name or brand across the web, citations in reputable publications, and links from other authoritative sources in your industry.
+Google weighs mentions of your name or brand across the web, citations in reputable publications, and links from other authoritative sources in your industry.

 Myth Buster: Many believe E-A-T only matters for YMYL (Your Money or Your Life) topics like health and finance.
-Reality check: Google applies E-A-T principles across all content categories, though the standards are stricter for topics that could impact user wellbeing.
+Reality check: Google applies E-A-T principles across all content categories, though the standards are stricter for topics that could affect user wellbeing.

-For breaking news topics, Google heavily weights recently published content.
+For breaking news, Google heavily weights recently published content.
 Search for “earthquake Japan” right after a seismic event, and you’ll see news articles from the past few hours dominating results.
 But search for “how to tie a tie,” and Google might show you a well-written guide from 2018 above something published yesterday.

-The algorithm considers several freshness signals:
+The algorithm weighs several freshness signals:

 - Publication date and last modification date